xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part1.md

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/14_messaging.png){: .align-center}

 Enough for the first part.
-Time to take a break, refill your coffee and proceed with [second part](https://xrdocs.io/cloud-scale-networking/blogs/ios-xr-evolution-part2/).
+Take a break, refill your coffee and proceed with [second part](https://xrdocs.io/cloud-scale-networking/blogs/ios-xr-evolution-part2/) to learn more about other concepts, such as data distribution & access design patterns, HA foundation and upgrade architecture.